A raft of headlines reported on a fascinating finding that linked State of Origin matches to a spike in domestic violence.

-Big story because basically, the data showed that between 6pm and 6am the next morning on State of Origin night, domestic violence increases by 40%.
+Big story because basically, the data showed that between 6pm on State of Origin night to 6am the following morning, domestic violence increased by 40%.
 Incidentally, non-domestic violence (blokes beating up other blokes) went up by 70% as well.

 Despite this sobering result, the media have leapt on this story, and spun a long drinking yarn.
 Specifically, they have drawn conclusions about the involvement of alcohol in all of this - even though alcohol consumption is not directly observed in the original study in any way.

 More specifically, the media reports claims that alcohol advertising and sponsorship of these games is to blame (e.g., see NBN's reporting).

 But that is not what the data show.
 The study is very simple and it simply shows that on game nights, there is a spike in violence.